neovasili/cleanup-cdk-dev-env/readme.md

 ## Description

-The deployed application will be executed in a scheduled basis (e.g. once per day during working days) and it **will remove first all CloudWatch log groups** according to the specified log groups prefix and later **will remove all CloudFormation stacks** with another specified prefix.
+The deployed application will be executed in a scheduled basis (e.g. once per day during working days) and it **will remove first all CloudWatch log groups** according to the specified log groups prefix and later **will remove all CloudFormation stacks** with one of the specified prefixes.

 The removal of CloudWatch log groups it's almost instantaneous, but in the case of the CloudFormation stacks, this can take a lot of time depending on the resources provisioned by each stack and the number of stacks to be removed.